By using this site, you agree to the Privacy Policy and Terms of Use.

 What is the main difference between an STO and a private company?

-A private company aims to maximize financial profits for its owners or shareholders.
-A state trading organization aims to achieve public policy goals, such as stabilizing food prices, securing energy supplies, or protecting local industries from foreign competition.
+A private company aims to maximise financial profits for its owners or shareholders.
+A state trading organization aims to achieve public policy goals, such as stabilising food prices, securing energy supplies, or protecting local industries from foreign competition.

 Are state trading organizations legal under international trade rules?

 Yes.
 The World Trade Organization (WTO) allows countries to establish these entities.
-However, the WTO requires these organizations to operate fairly and not use their monopoly power to unfairly discriminate against foreign suppliers.
+However, the WTO requires these state trading organization to operate fairly and not use their monopoly power to unfairly discriminate against foreign suppliers.

 What kind of products do these organizations usually handle?